 While Golden Milk and Turmeric Lattes have become all the rage in the western world, its easy to assume its a new-age trend.
-But, believe it or not, Golden Milk is an ancient medicinal drink derived from India, called Haldi Ka Doodh.
-Originally made with just hot milk and turmeric, to remedy many minor ailments.
+But, believe it or not, Golden Milk is an ancient medicinal drink derived from India.
+Traditionally called Haldi Ka Doodh and made with just hot milk and turmeric.
+It was used to remedy many minor ailments.
 Its also long been consumed as a preventative measure for overall health.

 The Best Times to Enjoy Golden Milk

 One of the best things about Golden Milk is that it's delicious both hot and cold!
-It makes for the perfect cup of warm sunshine on cold, snowy days just as perfectly as it makes for a refreshing, creamy sip on sunny spring days.
+It makes for a refreshing, creamy sip on sunny spring days.
+But, it especially makes for the perfect cup of warm sunshine on cold, snowy days.